-Paid as a percentage of your daily account value or as a fixed cash amount, on a monthly basis to your adviser or intermediary.
+Paid as a percentage of your daily account value (excluding the purchase price and notional value of any GLI Plans) or as a fixed cash amount, on a monthly basis to your adviser or intermediary.

 Adviser Specified Fee

 A fixed cash amount paid to your adviser or intermediary for a specific purpose.